Survey: Image Mixing and Deleting for Data Augmentation: Applications

-Backdoor attacks poison data by inserting a trigger patch (generally a small noise patch), whereas targeted attacks modify the image such that the network labels the input image as the targeted label.
-These attacks lose their effectiveness when the model is trained with the CutMix and MixUp data augmentations as in \cite{backdooratt,dpinstahide}.
+\emph{Backdoor and Targeted Attacks.} Backdoor attacks poison data by inserting a trigger patch (generally a tiny noise patch), whereas targeted attacks modify the image so that the network labels the input image as the target label.
+These attacks are ineffective when the model is trained with the CutMix and MixUp data augmentations as in~\cite{backdooratt,dpinstahide}.